luyves/time-tagger/README.md

 * tdcbase.lib
 * libusb0.dll (32 bit)

-if opening a TDC object don't forget to close connection to the id800 with TCD.close()
+if opening a TDC object don't forget to close connection to the id800 with TDC.close()